stormpath/stormpath.github.io/source/guides/using-id-site/index.markdown

 Currently supported Stormpath SDKs for this feature include: **Java**
 {% enddocs %}

-In this guide, we discuss how to set up Stormpath to host a set of web pages that will allow your applications to leverage Stormpath infrastructure for login, registration, and password reset pages.
+In this guide, we discuss how to set up Stormpath to host a set of web pages that will allow your applications to leverage Stormpath infrastructure for login, registration, and password reset.

 ## Why should I use Stormpath to host my UI

-With a few lines of code in your application, you can quickly and easily leverage Stormpath in your Application to host identity management pages.
+With a few lines of code in your application, you can quickly and easily leverage Stormpath to host identity management pages.
 These pages can include login, user registration, and password reset.
 In Stormpath terms, these pages together are an ID Site.

 Stormpath's vision for this feature is to allow you to be able to quickly wire up your applications to use Stormpath without a development effort around login, registration, forgot password, input validation, and security.
-Since Stormpath is hosting and managing these ID sites, their is little to no development that needs to occur on UI's related to user sign up and login work flows.
+Since Stormpath is hosting and managing your ID site, their is little to no development that needs to occur on UI's related to user sign up and login work flows.

 <!--Over time, ID Sites will be enhanced for Single-Sign-On and handle delegated authentication for additional applications.-->